-(के. एस : रामुवालिया) प्रधान निदेशक (रेलवे वाणिज्यक) COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143 (6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF IRCON INFRASTRUCTURE & SERVICES LIMITED FOR THE YEAR ENDED 31 MARCH 2021.
+COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF IRCON INFRASTRUCTURE & SERVICES LIMITED FOR THE YEAR ENDED 31 MARCH 2022

-The preparation of financial statements of IRCON INFRASTRUCTURE & SERVICES LIMITED for the period ended 31 March 2021 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 is the responsibility of the management of the company.
-The Statutory Auditor appointed by the Comptroller and Auditor General of India under Section 139 (5) of the Act is responsible for expressing opinion on the financial statements under Section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under section 143(10) of the Act.
-This is stated to have been done by them vide their Audit Report dated 25.06.2021.
+The preparation of financial statements of Ircon Infrastructure & Services Limited for the year ended 31 March 2022 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the Company.
+The Statutory Auditor appointed by the Comptroller and Auditor General of India under Section 139 (5) of the Act is responsible for expressing opinion on the financial statements under Section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under Section 143 (10) of the Act.
+This is stated to have been done by them vide their Audit Report dated 23 May 2022.

-I, on behalf of the Comptroller and Auditor General of India, have decided not to conduct the supplementary audit of the financial statements of IRCON INFRASTRUCTURE & SERVICES LIMITED for the period ended 31 March 2021 under section 143(6)(a) of the Act.
+I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the financial statements of Ircon Infrastructure & Services Limited for the year ended 31 March 2022 under Section 143(6) (a) of the Act.
+This supplementary audit has been carried out independently without access to the working papers of the Statutory Auditor and is limited primarily to inquiries of the Statutory Auditor and company personnel and a selective examination of some of the accounting records.